 Recreational therapy involves participation in a wide range of activities, from arts and crafts to sports or yoga, to help you learn to develop healthier coping mechanisms for dealing with stressors and triggers for relapse prevention.

-The Difference in Changing Tides vs Other Addiction Treatment and Recovery Centers
+The Difference in Changing Tides vs Other Addiction Recovery and Treatment Centers

 Changing Tides takes a unique approach in the treatment process to all these best practices for long-term inpatient rehab.
 Individuals who enter our recovery program are supported by a safe environment and have access to a wide range of human services.
 But we believe in providing time for you to breathe and work individually on your own issues and detoxification, and our beachside facility is ideal for that purpose.